 - When they grow up, they will have much more experience in knowing how to manage their time.

-- Kids also need to juggle a lot of commitments regardless of school, assignments, sports, projects, extracurricular activities, so they know how to manage it.
+- Kids also need to juggle a lot of commitments regardless of school, assignments, sports, projects, and extracurricular activities, so they know how to manage it.

 - It helps in realizing time management can help in making different lives more efficient.